Hospital Radio Plymouth

 Hospital Radio Plymouth is a hospital radio station based in Plymouth, England.
 It provides entertainment to the patients of Derriford Hospital broadcasting via the internet and on 107.3fm.

 The station holds a long term restricted service licence granted by Ofcom, allowing it to broadcast on FM.

 The station is run as a charity staffed by volunteers (registered charity number 260238).

 History

 During the 1950s, Plymouth Argyle commentary was broadcast to the patients of Plymouth hospitals by the Toc H Organisation, via the telephone network.
 In 1967, requests began to be collected from Mount Gould Hospital by the Plymouth Lions Club, forming the basis of the first weekly music programme, Disc Date.
 On 2 October 1969, the station secured its first permanent premises on the Barbican and was officially opened as Hospital Radio Plymouth by Alderman George Creber, the then Lord Mayor.
 From 1969 to 1998, the station was housed at the Ladies' Hospital on Lockyer Street; Nelson Gardens; Greenbank Hospital and Freedom Fields Hospital.
 In 1998 it moved to Derriford Hospital.
 In November 2016 Hospital Radio Plymouth moved to new premises at Bircham House.
+In May 2025 they moved back onto the hospital campus at Derriford Hospital, Plymouth.